ianfry848/Waterpolo/README.md

       <br/>
    Height: 6'1"
       <br/>
-   Weight: 200(Lbs)
+   Weight: 200 (Lbs)
       <br/>
-   WingSpan: 6' 7"
+   Wing Span: 6' 7"
       <br/>
    50 (ft) Free Time: 24.63
       <br/>
-   100(ft) Free Time: 53.50
+   100 (ft) Free Time: 53.50
      <br/>
-   50(M)  BackStroke: 32.20
+   50 (M)  BackStroke: 32.20
   <br/>
 This website was coded by me, Ian Fry.
 I wanted to have a website where I could post waterpolo highlights, and other information.
-However I wanted to do it in an interesting way, so I decided to make code my own website using Html</p>
+However I wanted to do it in an interesting way, so I decided to code my own website using Html</p>
 </div>

 <!-- below is the main needed stuff that i dont know much about, however i can put my needed information here as its below the tabs!-->